 Federal SEOG Grant - The Supplemental Educational Opportunity Grant is a federally sponsored, need-based program designed to provide additional assistance to students.
 Awarding is based on the availability of funds as determined by the Financial Aid Office.
-Students must be enrolled in at least six credit hours.
+Students must be enrolled in at least six credit hours and be PELL eligible.